StreamVBV/pubg-performance/README.md

 Results:
 **Low-end PC Setups:**
-- FPS Freezes and Stuttering reduced
+- FPS Freezes and Stuttering reduced.
 - Game is more playable and enjoyable.
 - Games seems to no longer freeze and stutter during fights.
 - Stuttering reduced from 70 to 90% !!!